Wild Math® takes math outdoors where it is naturally hands-on, engages all of the senses, and includes plenty of movement.

 - Does not use traditional worksheets (although any inexpensive workbook can be added if desired).
 The use of games for math fact practice is encouraged.

-- Hands on learning activities, games, and projects.
+- Hands-on learning activities, games, and projects.

-Weekly year long plans
+Weekly year-long plans

 Common Questions About Wild Math® Curriculum

 Kindergarten math is meant to be active and fun!
 You’ll find all the units and skills typically covered in kindergarten math, plus practice activities.
 Build a solid foundation in numeracy skills through activities such as collecting and counting natural materials, mud pie activities, and using flowers in ten frames.
-This new 3rd edition now includes a full year (38 weeks) of plans for the year!
-It also includes a blank planning sheet to help you tailor Wild Math to the needs of your child/ren or students.

 Math Units covered: counting and cardinality, place value, patterns and symmetry, beginning addition and subtraction, measurement and data, and geometry.